Taxes on Cryptocurrency in Canada

 HODLing

-HODL, in short, refers to buying and holding crypto indefinitely.
+HODL, in short, refers to buying and holding cryptocurrency indefinitely.
 You do not pay taxes for holding on to cryptocurrency unless it is earning a passive income.
+But a crypto-to-crypto exchange is a taxable event.